 The Star Rating for each of the 11 HCAHPS measures is determined by applying a clustering algorithm to the individual measure scores.
-Conceptually, the clustering algorithm identifies the 'gaps' in the data and creates five categories (one for each star rating) such that scores of hospitals in the same score category (star rating) are as similar as possible, and
+Conceptually, the clustering algorithm identifies the 'gaps' in the data and creates five categories (one for each star rating) such that scores of hospitals in the same score category (star rating) are as similar as possible, and scores of hospitals in different categories are as different as possible.
+This clustering algorithm is the same one employed by CMS to determine Medicare Part C and Part D Star Ratings.

 The variance in measure scores is separated into within-cluster and between-cluster sum of squares components.
 The algorithm develops clusters that minimize the variance of measure scores within the clusters.
 More specifically, the clustering algorithm minimizes the within-cluster sum of squares for each of the Star Ratings levels.
 The cut points (boundaries) for star assignments are derived from the range of individual measure Star Ratings per cluster.
 The star levels associated with each cluster are determined by ordering the means of each cluster.
-The cut points for HCAHPS Star Ratings are shown in Appendix C. Additional information about the clustering method can be found in Appendix D.
+The cut points for the current HCAHPS Star Ratings are shown in Appendix C. Additional information about the clustering method can be found in Appendix D.

-III: HCAHPS Summary Star Rating
+The HCAHPS Summary Star Rating

-In addition to Star Ratings for the 11 HCAHPS measures, CMS is introducing a new metric, the HCAHPS Summary Star Rating, which is the average of all of the Star Ratings of the HCAHPS measures.
+In addition to Star Ratings for the 11 HCAHPS measures, CMS introduced a new metric, the HCAHPS Summary Star Rating, which is the average of all of the Star Ratings of the HCAHPS measures.
 The HCAHPS Summary Star Rating is constructed from the following components:

-- ➤ The 7 Star Ratings from each of the 7 HCAHPS composite measures. - Communication with Nurses, Communication with Doctors, Responsiveness of Hospital Staff, Pain Management, Communication about Medicines, Discharge Information, and Care Transition. - > A single Star Rating for the HCAHPS Individual Items - The average of the Star Ratings assigned to Cleanliness of Hospital Environment and Quietness of Hospital Environment. - ➤ A single Star Rating for the HCAHPS Global Items - o The average of the Star Ratings assigned to Overall Hospital Rating and Recommend the Hospital.
+- ➤ The Star Ratings from each of the 7 HCAHPS Composite Measures - Communication with Nurses, Communication with Doctors, Responsiveness of Hospital Staff, Pain Management, Communication about Medicines, Discharge Information, and Care Transition. - ➤ A single Star Rating for the HCAHPS Individual Items - The average of the Star Ratings assigned to Cleanliness of Hospital Environment and Quietness of Hospital Environment. - ➤ A single Star Rating for the HCAHPS Global Items - o The average of the Star Ratings assigned to Hospital Rating and Recommend the Hospital.

-The 9 Star Ratings (7 composite measure Star Ratings + Star Rating for Individual Items + Star Rating for Global Items) are combined as a simple average to form the HCAHPS Summary Star Rating.
+The 9 Star Ratings (7 Composite Measure Star Ratings + Star Rating for Individual Items + Star Rating for Global Items) are combined as a simple average to form the HCAHPS Summary Star Rating.
 In the final step, normal rounding rules are applied to the 9-measure average to arrive at the HCAHPS Summary Star Rating (1, 2, 3, 4, or 5 stars).